Gecko05/SSD1351-Driver-Library/README.md

 To Do:
 * Add support for rotated rectangles
-* Extend Display configuration such as color mode, etc.
+* Extend Display configuration such as color mode, frequency, etc.